Siege of Acre (1104): Aftermath

-Soon after its conquest, Acre became the main trading center and main port of the Kingdom of Jerusalem, in which it can transport merchandise from Damascus to the West.
-With Acre being heavily fortified, the kingdom now had a safe harbor in all weathers.
+Soon after its conquest, Acre became the main trading center and main port of the Kingdom of Jerusalem.
+With Acre being heavily fortified, the kingdom had a safe harbor.
 Although Jaffa was much closer to Jerusalem, it was only an open roadstead and too shallow for large ships.
 Passengers and cargo could only be brought ashore or unloaded there with the help of small ferry boats, which was a particularly dangerous undertaking in stormy seas.
 (Note: Sæwulf witnessed how more than 20 ships of the flotilla with which he had come were wrecked in the storm and numerous pilgrims drowned.)
 Although Haifa's roadstead was deeper and protected from south and west winds by Mount Carmel, it was particularly exposed to north winds.